-Here a few tips to keep in mind when sending a job application email:
+Here are a few tips to keep in mind when sending a job application email:

-- Include details about how you found the job listing, including the date and location you found it.
+Include details about how you found the job listing, including the date and website you found it on.

-- Do not repeat exact phrases used on your resume in your application email.
+Don’t repeat the exact phrases used on your resume in your application email.

-- Be sure to mention if you were referred by someone in the email.
+Be sure to mention if you were referred by someone.

-- Consider sending your documents as PDF files to ensure they can be opened by the recipient.
+Send your documents as PDF files to ensure the recipient can open them.

 Job application email template

 The following is a template you can use as a guide when structuring your job application email: